Corrective Diffusion Language Models: Conventional Confidence-Based Corrective Behavior in DLMs

 \subsection{Error-Token Identification Performance}

-We first evaluate whether diffusion language models can identify erroneous tokens based on their token-level confidence scores at the initial refinement step.
+We first evaluate whether DLMs can identify erroneous tokens based on their token-level confidence scores at the initial refinement step.
 Given a corrupted program with error positions $E \subseteq \{1,\dots,n\}$, the model assigns each position a confidence score

 and we examine how well these scores align with the presence of errors.
 We report two complementary metrics that capture different aspects of error-token identification.

 \paragraph{Confidence Gap.} The confidence gap measures the average difference between confidence assigned to clean positions and that assigned to erroneous positions: